 “Both employers and workers need to examine the tasks their jobs consist of and think about which ones could be automated as artificial intelligence becomes smarter,” says Merisotis, who is CEO of the Lumina Foundation, an independent, private foundation in Indianapolis committed to generating opportunities for learning beyond high school.
 “But they also need to think about the tasks that machines can’t do—those that rely on uniquely human traits and abilities.
 I call this human work, and it is the work of the future.”

-1. Identify Automation-ready Areas
+1. Identify Areas for Workplace Automation

 Certain tasks are more prone to automation than others, and it’s essential that organizations start the process of identifying positions that could be displaced or changed.

 “AI will allow almost all repetitive tasks to be automated,” says Merisotis.
 “It doesn’t matter whether it is manual or mental, nor does it matter how much technical expertise or skill is needed to perform it.
 If the task is repetitive and therefore predictable, it can be reduced to an algorithm and automated.”

 Employees need to be kept abreast of any transition.
 Thirty-seven percent of workers are worried they’ll lose their jobs due to automation, according to research from PwC.
 In reality, a Brookings Institution study says that only 25% of jobs are at high risk of automation, with at least 70% of their task load capable of being done by machines.

 While their concerns may or may not be justified, employers should be transparent about what the future of automation may hold, communicating how changes will affect teams.
 Employees should feel empowered to speak up and share feedback.
 A corporate culture that is ready to transform treats their employees as valued partners.